chefmayhem/carbon-ai/README.md

 - **Open Source**: Modified MIT License for flexibility in deploying this in your own software.
 - **Large Language Model Integration**: Use the power of the latest and greatest AI tools available to evaluate your software's carbon footprint.

+- ☁️ **Cloud-Based Technology**: Do you have any components of your tech stack which aren't utilizing the power of the cloud?
+Just import this library and you can make any function use cloud resources!

 ## Getting Started

 To get started with Carbon-AI, follow these steps: